List of roads in London, Ontario: Dingman Drive

-Dingman Drive is a rural arterial road in south-central London at the edge of the city's urban growth boundary.
+Dingman Drive is a rural arterial road in south-central London at the edge of the city's urban growth boundary, and was the Fourth Concession Road of Westminster Township.
 It overpasses Highway 401 just east of the Highway 402 interchange.
 The road starts in the west at Wonderland Road and ends in the east at Westchester Bourne in Thames Centre.

 Dundas Street

-Dundas Street is a very long (albeit broken) historic route running from London to Toronto.
+Dundas Street is a very long (albeit broken) historic route running from London to Toronto, and represented the First Concession Road, or Base Line Road, of London Township.
 The portion within London runs for 11.3 km as a main east–west road through central and eastern London.
 Much of it was designated as Highway 2 until the late 1990s.
 It begins where Riverside Drive eastbound crosses the Thames River, and ends at the eastern city limits, although travelers continuing east through Thamesford and Woodstock also will still be on Dundas Street until it changes its name to Governors Road and becomes discontinuous near Paris.
 Except in the downtown core, west of Wellington Street, the road is a four-lane road, with no median strip.
 A former western section, Dundas Street West, was incorporated into Riverside Drive in the 1970s.

 For the entirety of the street between London and Toronto, see Dundas Street.

 Fanshawe Park Road

-Fanshawe Park Road is a 15.2 km east–west arterial road.
+Fanshawe Park Road is a 15.2 km east–west arterial road formerly known as Fifth Concession Road of London Township.
 It extends from the Fanshawe Conservation Area east of Clarke Road westward to the city limits where it continues as Egremont Drive, Middlesex County Road 22.
 Fanshawe Park is bisected into eastern and western halves by Richmond Street.

-Although there is no exit east of Clarke Road, prior to the construction of the Clarke Road bridge over the Thames River, the Upper Thames River Conservation Authority permitted through traffic between the east end of Fanshawe and the current Fanshawe Park entrance on Clarke Road between Huron and Kilally, crossing the Thames on the flood-control structure.
-The old north entrance has been gated for many years since then.
+Although there is no exit east of Clarke Road, prior to the construction of the Clarke Road bridge over the Thames River, the Upper Thames River Conservation Authority permitted through traffic between the east end of Fanshawe Park Road and the current Fanshawe conservation park entrance on Clarke Road between Huron and Kilally, crossing the Thames on the flood-control dam structure.
+The old north entrance has been gated for many years since then, but recently reopened to provide access to other park attractions without a through connection.

-Prior to the completion of the Fanshawe Dam, Fanshawe went downhill and crossed the river on a bridge before climbing to connect with Crumlin Side Road, at what is now the intersection of Lakeside Drive and Wye Creek Drive in Thames Centre's West Nissouri Township.
+Prior to the completion of the Fanshawe Dam, Fifth Concession Road went downhill and crossed the river on a bridge before climbing to connect with Crumlin Side Road, at what is now the intersection of Lakeside Drive and Wye Creek Drive in Thames Centre's West Nissouri Township.